 Evaluation Component Brief Description Due Date Percentage of Grade Attendance Students are expected to attend all classes.
-On-going 5% Class attendance will be taken using IClicker.
-Active Class Participation Students are expected to come to class prepared to critically discuss the readings, weekly assignments, and other course material.
-On-going 10% Weekly Assignments To demonstrate that you understand the course material, you will be required to submit 7 weekly assignments.
+Class attendance will be taken using IClicker.
+On-going 5% Active Class Participation Students are expected to come to class prepared to critically discuss the readings, weekly assignments, and other course material.
+On-going 10% Weekly Module Completion Students are required to complete 14 on-line modules that will count towards the following certificates offered through Western's Office of Equity, Diversity and Inclusion: 1.
+Anti-Racism Foundations 2.
+Award of Achievement in Anti-Oppression.
+3. Anti-Oppression Certificate Program Students will be required to upload certificates of completion to the Course OWL Brightspace site.
+On-going 35% Weekly Assignments To demonstrate that you understand the course material, you will be required to submit 10 weekly assignments.
 These are short answers to questions that are posted prior to class.
 Each answer should be between 250 and 300 words.
 These answers are due two days before each class.
-35% In-class Written Assignment #1 Assignment to demonstrate the skills and knowledge you have gained throughout the course.
-This is an open book assignment.
-Students may not use AI for this assignment.
-The assignment must be uploaded to the OWL site.
-October 22, 2025 25%
+The assignments will be uploaded to OWL and should be written in your own words.
+AI written assignments are not acceptable.
+50%